 WFC3 grism observations are handled in a special way by the pipeline.
 Grism observations require a special flat-fielding procedure, where the flat-field value for each pixel is based on the wavelength of the detected signal.
 Processing of grism images in calwf3 therefore uses an "identity" flat-field reference image (an image filled with values of 1.0 at each pixel), which allows for the gain calibration part of the flat-fielding step to still be applied without actually flat-fielding the science image.
-A separate software package, hstaxe (available from the Github repository), is used to extract and calibrate one-dimensional spectra from WFC3 grism exposures (see Section 8.5).
-The hstaxe software is used to locate and extract spectra of individual sources from calibrated images and performs wavelength calibration, background subtraction, flat fielding, and absolute flux calibration for the extracted spectra.
-It is a descendant of the software package axe, which was developed at ST-ECF and previously used for processing NICMOS and ACS spectral observations.
+Separate software packages are used to extract and calibrate one-dimensional spectra from WFC3 grism exposures (see Section 8.5).
+These packages are used to locate and extract spectra of individual sources from calibrated images and perform wavelength calibration, background subtraction, flat fielding, and absolute flux calibration for the extracted spectra.